 The Casper mattress also provides zoned comfort and support areas.
 The area where your shoulders lie is softer, while your hips and lower back are supported by a firmer foam.
 This arrangement helps keep your spine in its correct alignment.

 Editor’s Notes: The Casper mattress is constructed in such a way that it helps keep your spine straight and in its correct position.
 Scoliosis sufferers will find it more comfortable than most other mattresses, and it’s a close call between this and the mattresses above as to which is best for you.
 If you are unsure, you get a 100-day trial, and if it doesn’t work for you it can be returned free for a full refund of your payment, no strings attached.
+You can view our full Casper Mattress review here.

 4. Zenhaven Mattress